 ErikSchleef2016

-My work investigates the acquisition, use and perception of variable linguistic features and, ultimately, what this tells us about how linguistic variation is stored by the linguistic system.
+My work investigates the acquisition, use and perception of variable discourse-pragmatic and phonological features and, ultimately, what this tells us about how linguistic variation is stored by the linguistic system.
 I make use of quantitative and qualitative methods, and I have recently done a lot of work on the link between variable features and their social meanings: where social meanings come from and how they may vary depending on context, speaker, hearer and region.